hyperledger/anoncreds-spec/README.md

 standard, and the AnonCreds Working Group (AnonCreds-WG) has been established to formalize the specification and place it on a standards track.

-The draft specification can be found here: *To be added* The source specification documents can be found here: [Specification Source](/spec).
+The draft specification can be found here: [https://anoncreds-wg.github.io/anoncreds-spec/](https://anoncreds-wg.github.io/anoncreds-spec/))
+The source specification documents can be found here: [Specification Source](/spec).

+This repository contains guidelines for [contributing](#contributions) to the specification and submitting [edits via GitHub pull requests](/EditingTheSpec.md).

 ## Background